bchadfield/csw-website/help/park-content.markdown

 permalink: "content/park-content.html"
 ---

-Only admins and editors can park content.
+Only admins can park content.

 Parking content places it on hold.
 This can be used as a backlog of ideas or to set aside content that has stalled.